volcano-sh/website/content/en/docs/user_guide_how_to_use_binpack_plugin.md

           binpack.memory: 1
 ```

-### Submit a VcJob
+### Submit a Job

-Submit a VcJob with 4 tasks, each requesting 1 CPU and 1Gi memory:
+Submit a Job with 4 tasks, each requesting 1 CPU and 1Gi memory:

 ```yaml
 apiVersion: batch.volcano.sh/v1alpha1